t4nm4y/code-explainer/readme.md

 # Code Explainer CLI Application
-This is a cli application that can be used to fetch code of the active file and provide its detailed English explanation.
+This is a CLI application that can be used to fetch the code of the active file and provide its detailed English explanation.

-It uses Open API for providing the explanation.
+It uses Open API to provide the explanation.

 I have provided the .env file as well with the `OPEN_API_KEY` for easy evaluation of my project.

+## Extra features added
+- Analyse the code for any errors.

 ## Tech-Stack used
 Node.js